 “Waiting for May serves field-to-fork sustainable dishes.
 We chose the name because the chefs are waiting for May to select the best fresh produce right from the field, and bring to the kitchen.
 Everything here centres round permaculture, low-carbon, sustainable farming to produce heart-felt food.”

+Meals served at Waiting for May are available for dine-in at the restaurant, or for takeaway for a picnic on the farmland.
 An a la carte menu allows guests to create their own picnic hamper, and includes BBQ mala brined duck breast with pumpkin som tam, stuffed chicken wings with Chiang Mai sausage and chilli dip, and Greek salad with fresh figs, farm feta cucumber and grilled lemons.